May 2026 ICELAND PHOTOGRAPHY and SUSTAINABILITY TOUR: Come learn how photography can change how you see the world…

 • Visit Thingvelir National Park – Iceland’s most revered scenic natural treasure and uniquely beautiful site for landscape photography;

-• Get to know Hordur and Kristin, Icelandic farmers and friends of CELL, meet their animals, and join them for a traditional Icelandic meal;
+• Get to know Hordur and Kristina, Icelandic farmers and friends of CELL, meet their animals, and join them for a traditional Icelandic meal;

 • Learn about Iceland’s Viking history, and the culture, language and geography that has shaped who Icelanders are today;